-A. Non-arteritic IOP:
+A. Non-arteritic IOP (more common):

-- History: Old patient known to have DM and HTN come with sudden visual loss - Signs: Optic disc edema and Altitudinal (either upper or lower field) visual field loss
+- History: Old patient known to have DM and HTN and other vascular disorders come with sudden visual loss - Signs: Optic disc edema and Altitudinal (either upper or lower field) visual field loss

-B. Arteritic IOP :
+B. Arteritic IOP (less common):

 Seen in patient older than 55 years and mostly associated with giant cell arteritis (GCA).
-They present with sudden loss of vision, scalp tenderness, headache, pain on chewing "jaw claudication", proximal myalgia and arthralgia.
+They present with sudden severe loss of vision, scalp tenderness, headache, pain on chewing "jaw claudication", proximal myalgia and arthralgia.

-Signs:
+→ Signs:

-- ✓ Reduction in visual acuity - ✓ Field defect - ✓ Swollen and hemorrhagic disc with normal retina and retinal vessels in AIOP the disc may be pale. - ✓ Small normal fellow disc with a small cup in NAIOP. - ✓ Tender temporal artery, suggestive of giant cell arteritis.
+- Reduction in visual acuity - Field defect - Swollen and hemorrhagic disc with normal retina and retinal vessels in AIOP the disc is swollen and very pale. (unlike NAIOP where the disk is swollen but it is not pale) - Tender temporal artery, suggestive of giant cell arteritis. - Binocular involvement occurs in third of cases, often within the first 2 days.

-Investigation:
+→ Investigation: